Jack-Sibley/ancestral-visionary/src/additional-rules/state-based-actions.md

 + **704.5r** If a permanent with an ability that says it can’t have more than N counters of a certain kind on it has more than N counters of that kind on it, all but N of those counters are removed from it.
 + **704.5s** If the number of lore counters on a Saga permanent is greater than or equal to its final chapter number and it isn’t the source of a chapter ability that has triggered but not yet left the stack, that Saga’s controller sacrifices it.
 See rule 715, “Saga Cards.”
 + **704.5t** If a player’s venture marker is on the bottommost room of a dungeon card, and that dungeon card isn’t the source of a room ability that has triggered but not yet left the stack, the dungeon card’s owner removes it from the game.
 See rule 309, “Dungeons.”
++ **704.5u** If a permanent with space sculptor and any creatures without a sector designation are on the battlefield, each player who controls one or more of those creatures and doesn’t control a permanent with space sculptor chooses a sector designation for each of those creatures they control.
+Then, each other player who controls one or more of those creatures chooses a sector designation for each of those creatures they control.
+See 702.158, “Space Sculptor.”

 **704.6.** Some variant games include additional state-based actions that aren’t normally applicable:
 + **704.6a** In a Two-Headed Giant game, if a team has 0 or less life, that team loses the game.
 See rule 810, “Two-Headed Giant Variant.”